Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic transcript_assembly [-h]
                                          [--annotation_folder ANNOTATION_FOLDER]
                                          [--length LENGTH]
                                          [--tex_wig_path TEX_WIG_PATH]
                                          [--frag_wig_path FRAG_WIG_PATH]
                                          [--height HEIGHT] [--width WIDTH]
                                          [--tolerance TOLERANCE]
                                          [--tolerance_coverage TOLERANCE_COVERAGE]
                                          [--replicates_tex REPLICATES_TEX]
                                          [--replicates_frag REPLICATES_FRAG]
                                          [--tex_notex TEX_NOTEX]
                                          [--compare_TSS COMPARE_TSS]
                                          [--compare_genome_annotation COMPARE_GENOME_ANNOTATION]
                                          [--compare_feature_genome COMPARE_FEATURE_GENOME]
                                          [--TSS_fuzzy TSS_FUZZY]
                                          [--Tex_treated_libs TEX_TREATED_LIBS]
                                          [--fragmented_libs FRAGMENTED_LIBS]
                                          [--table_best]
                                          [--terminator_folder TERMINATOR_FOLDER]
                                          [--fuzzy_term FUZZY_TERM]
+                                         [--max_length_distribution MAX_LENGTH_DISTRIBUTION]
                                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             It is for comparing transcript assembly and genome annotation gff file.
 It can use annotation gff file as reference and modify transcript assembly file.
 If you want to do it, please assign the annotation gff folder.
 Otherwise, don't turn it on.
       --length LENGTH, -l LENGTH
                             The minimum width of transcript.
 It is for comparing to annotation file(--annotation_folder).
 If you want
                             to compare with annotation files, it will be the final output.
 If you don't want to compare with annotation files, --width would be minimum length for the final output.
 The default is 20.
       --tex_wig_path TEX_WIG_PATH, -tw TEX_WIG_PATH
                             The path of TEX+/- wig folder.
       --frag_wig_path FRAG_WIG_PATH, -fw FRAG_WIG_PATH
                             The path of fragment wig folder.
       --height HEIGHT, -he HEIGHT
                             The minimum height of coverage to be a transcript.
 The default is 10.
       --width WIDTH, -w WIDTH
                             The minimum width of transcript.
 It is for not comparing to annotation file(--annotation_folder).
 If
                             you don't want to compare with annotation files, it will be the final output.
 Otherwise, --length would be the minimum length of transcript for the final output.
                             The default is 20.
       --tolerance TOLERANCE, -t TOLERANCE
                             This number indicates how many nucleotides which coverages drop below --height can be ignore.
 The default is 5.
       --tolerance_coverage TOLERANCE_COVERAGE, -tc TOLERANCE_COVERAGE
                             If the coverage is lower than tolerance_coverage, even the range is within --tolerance, it will terminate the current transcript.
 The default is 0.
       --replicates_tex REPLICATES_TEX, -rt REPLICATES_TEX
-	                        The position is included in the current transcript if the supported replicates are more than --replicates_tex.
+                            The position is included in the current transcript if the supported replicates more are than
-	                        (for tex +/- library)
+                            --replicates_tex. (for tex +/- library)
       --replicates_frag REPLICATES_FRAG, -rf REPLICATES_FRAG
-	                        The position is included in the current transcript if the supported replicates are more than --replicates_frag.
+                            The position is included in the current transcript if the supported replicates more are than
-	                        (for fragmented library)
+                            --replicates_frag. (for fragmented library)
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
                             If you use tex +/- libraries to run transcript assembly, the transcripts should be detected by both or just one.
 (1 or 2).
 Default is 1.
       --compare_TSS COMPARE_TSS, -ct COMPARE_TSS
                             If you want to compare with TSS, please assign TSS folder.
       --compare_genome_annotation COMPARE_GENOME_ANNOTATION, -cg COMPARE_GENOME_ANNOTATION
-	                        If you want to compare with genome annotation file, please assign genome annotation folder.
+                            If you want to compare with genome annotation file and find the parent transcript of gene, please assign annotation folder.
       --compare_feature_genome COMPARE_FEATURE_GENOME, -cf COMPARE_FEATURE_GENOME
                             If you want to compare with genome annotation file, please assign the feature which you want to compare.
-	                        Default is gene.
+                            Default is gene,CDS.
 If you want to compare more than one feature, just insert comma between each feature, such as gene,CDS.
       --TSS_fuzzy TSS_FUZZY, -fu TSS_FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
                             Default is 5.
       --Tex_treated_libs TEX_TREATED_LIBS, -tl TEX_TREATED_LIBS
                             Tex +/- library.
 The format is:
                             wig_file_name:tex_treat_or_not(tex or notex):condition
                             _id(integer):replicate_id(alphabet):strand(+ or -).
 If
                             you have multiple wig files, please use comma to separate the wig files.
 For example,
                             wig1:tex:1:a:+,wig2:tex:1:a:-.
       --fragmented_libs FRAGMENTED_LIBS, -fl FRAGMENTED_LIBS
                             Fragmented library.
 The format is: wig_file_name:fragm
                             ented(frag):condition_id(integer):replicate_id(alphabe
                             t):strand(+ or -).
 If you have multiple wig files, please use comma to separate the wig files.
 For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
       --table_best, -tb     The output table only includes the best library.
                             Default is False.
       --terminator_folder TERMINATOR_FOLDER, -tr TERMINATOR_FOLDER
                             If you want to compare between transcripts and terminators, you can assign the folder of gff files of terminator here.
 Default is None.
       --fuzzy_term FUZZY_TERM, -fz FUZZY_TERM
                             If you want to compare between transcripts and terminators, please assign the fuzzy here.
 Default is 30.
+      --max_length_distribution MAX_LENGTH_DISTRIBUTION, -mb MAX_LENGTH_DISTRIBUTION
+                            For generating the figure of distribution of transcript length, please assign the maximum length that you want to include.
+Default is 2000.

 - Output files